RenneLab/hybkit/README.rst

                                       miRNA-containing hybrids
         ============================= ===========================================================

-    These pipelines provide analysis results in both tabular and graph form.
+    These analyses provide analysis results in both tabular and graph form.
     As an illustration, the example summary analysis includes the return of the contained hybrid sequence types as both a csv table and as a pie chart: